 February 17, 1961 — The Surgeon General establishes a Center for Research in Child Health in the Division of General Medical Sciences.

-January 30, 1963 — Secretary of DHEW Anthony J. Celebrezze approves the establishment of the NICHD, with a provision that the Center for Research in Child Health and the Center for Research in Aging (established in 1956) be transferred from the Division of General Medical Sciences to the new Institute.
+January 30, 1963 — Secretary of DHEW Anthony J. Celebrezze approves the establishment of NICHD, with a provision that the Center for Research in Child Health and the Center for Research in Aging (established in 1956) be transferred from the Division of General Medical Sciences to the new institute.

 May 1963 — The Surgeon General appoints members of the National Advisory Child Health and Human Development (NACHHD) Council.

-November 14, 1963 — The NICHD holds the first meeting of the NACHHD Council.
+November 14, 1963 — NICHD holds the first meeting of the NACHHD Council.

 December 1965 — A major NICHD reorganization, approved by the Surgeon General, emphasizes four program areas: reproduction, growth and development, aging, and mental retardation.
-NICHD creates the Mental Retardation Research Centers to help develop research infrastructure at universities throughout the country.
-(These centers were later renamed the Eunice Kennedy Shriver Intellectual and Developmental Disabilities Research Centers.)
+NICHD creates the Mental Retardation Research Centers to help develop research infrastructure at universities throughout the country (These centers are now called the Eunice Kennedy Shriver Intellectual and Developmental Disabilities Research Centers).

-April 1967 — A second reorganization of the NICHD, approved by the Surgeon General, acknowledges the Institute's intramural research programs by separating responsibility for intramural and extramural research and creating seven intramural laboratories.
-The reorganization brings the NICHD administrative structure into line with that of other NIH Institutes.
+April 1967 — A second reorganization of NICHD, approved by the Surgeon General, acknowledges the institute's intramural research programs by separating responsibility for intramural and extramural research and creating seven intramural laboratories.
+The reorganization brings NICHD's administrative structure into line with that of other NIH institutes.

-August 9, 1968 — The DHEW Secretary establishes the Center for Population Research within the NICHD.
-The Center is responsible for contract and grant programs in population and reproduction research and is designated by the president as the federal agency primarily responsible for population research and training.
+August 9, 1968 — The DHEW Secretary establishes the Center for Population Research within NICHD.
+The Center is responsible for contract and grant programs in population and reproduction research and is designated by the President as the federal agency primarily responsible for population research and training.

 1978 — NICHD intramural researchers become the first to successfully clone a mammalian gene, a critical first step in obtaining large amounts of medically important proteins.